Do you know what your grantees are doing about risk management?

 You want to fund effective, resilient nonprofits.

 You don't want to fund failure – particularly high-profile failure that could have been easily prevented.

 Whatever type of funder you are, grantee risk management matters.
 Private foundations must assure their boards that funds are used effectively and minimize the chance of wrongdoing or unforced error by grantees.
 Community foundations face further scrutiny, with potential public and donor oversight in investment decisions.
 Corporate Social Responsibility (CSR) funders and corporate foundations face even more levels of second-guessing -- from shareholders, customers, watchdog groups, and others.

-Nonprofit advancement organizations and commentators now recognize that nonprofits should adopt risk management.
+Nonprofit support organizations and commentators say nonprofits need to adopt risk management.
 But if funders don't make grantee risk management a priority, most nonprofits won't, either.
-Most face chronic funding issues, and demand for their services routinely outstrips supply.
-They are leery about spending money on themselves when the communities they serve are under stress.
+They face chronic funding challenges, and demand for services routinely outstrips supply.
+They resist spending money on themselves when the communities they serve are under stress.
+And often formal risk management is a foreign concept to nonprofit staff.
 As a result, funders play a crucial role in building nonprofit risk management capacity.
-This is fully explained in our downloadable report below, which can be shared with program officers, board members, and stakeholders so that you can make a reasoned, thoughtful assessment of how you make protect your funding efforts and help the nonprofit sector thrive.
+In the free report available below, we explain how to begin.